Sydney Kings: Wall of Legends

 The club honours players, coaches and administrators who have made a significant contribution to the club during its existence in the competition.
-These are signified with banners that are hung at the stage end of Qudos Bank Arena.
+These are signified with banners that are hung at the stage end of Afterpay Arena.

-Currently the Wall of Legends stands at 13, with the most recent inductions being made at halftime of the Kings vs Melbourne United match on 28 January 2018.
+Currently the Wall of Legends stands at 12, with the most recent inductions being made at halftime of the Kings vs Melbourne United match on 28 January 2018.